danhawkes/phono/README.md

 App data is persisted in the container in between runs.
 If you'd like the container to be ephemeral, the configuration can be externalised by mounting it at `/phono/appdata`.
 The [default configuration](4) is in the repo.

+`/etc/nginx/ssl` - SSL/TLS certs

+By default, a new self-signed certificate is generated on startup.
+To replace it with your own, mount a directory containing `cert.pem` and `key.pem` at `/etc/nginx/ssl`.

 #### Admin password

 Set with the `--password` flag:

     docker run … --password hunter1

-#### Custom SSL certificate

-By default, a new self-signed certificate is generated on startup.
-To replace it with your own, mount a directory containing `cert.pem` and `key.pem` at `/etc/nginx/ssl`:

-    docker run … -v /mycert:/etc/nginx/ssl

 [1]: https://github.com/rembo10/headphones
 [2]: http://www.transmissionbt.com/